 Instructors/facilitators are informed, prior to the first day of class, that there will be an interpreter in the classroom or meeting.
 Instructors are provided a copy of the document, “Information Regarding Interpreters on Campus”, which provides information as to how to work with an interpreter.
 In every case, interpreters are expected to conduct themselves in a professional manner and to abide by the Code of Ethics developed by the Registry for the Deaf.
 Students should immediately report interpreter no-shows or any other interpreter concerns to Student Disability Services in JH 136.
 Alternatively, students should be aware that interpreters are required to report student no-shows and tardiness to SDS.

-For further information please contact the Office of Student Disability Services in JH136, by phone at 317-940-9308, or by email at email@example.com
+For further information please contact Student Disability Services in JH136, by phone at 317-940-9308, or by email at email@example.com